SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 By default, if the **visual object (image or text) cannot be found**, Sikuli will stop the script by raising an :ref:`Exception FindFailed <ExceptionFindFailed>`.
-This follows the standards of the Python language, so that you could handle such exceptions using ``try: ... except: ...``.
+Following the standards of the Python language, you could handle such exceptions using ``try: ... except: ...``.
+The same is true for other scripting/programming languages.

 If you are not used to programming using the Python language or because of other reasons, you might just want to bypass the exception handling, which means just ignoring it (None is returned in that case).